fhiso/legacy-format/serialization.md

 and back to a IRI again using the algorithm specified in §3.2 of [[RFC 3987](//tools.ietf.org/html/rfc3987)], to yield the original IRI.

+## Structures and pseudo-structures

+A dataset consists of structures; as part of encoding as a string, these are augmented by a set of pseudo-structures, structure-like constructs that are not part of the data model.

+Every dataset contains exactly one `[HEAD]` structure, which contains substructures;
+the dataset may also contain any number of other structures.

+### Structures   {#Structure}

+Every structures consists of the following components:

+Structure Type Identifier
+:   Every structure has a *structure type identifier*, which is always an IRI.

+Identifier
+:   A string uniquely identifying this structure within this ELF dataset.
+    If present, the identifier MUST match the production ID:

+        ID  ::= [0-9A-Z_a-z] [#x20-#x3F#x41-#x7E]*

+Payload
+:   If present, a payload is either a pointer to a structure or a string.
+    Each pointed-to structure MUST have a unique identifier within the dataset.

+Substructures
+:   Structures may contain zero or more other Structures, which are called the structure's **substructures**.

+    The order of substructures that have distinct *structure type identifiers* is not significant, but the order of substructures with the same *structure type identifier* must be preserved.

+### Pseudo-structures

+A pseudo-structure consists of the following components:

+Tag
+:   Every pseudo-structure has a *tag*, specified in this document.

+Payload
+:   If present, a string.

+Substructures
+:   Pseudo-structures may contain zero or more  Structures,
+    which are called the pseudo-structure's **substructures**.

+This specification documents five specific pseudo-structures:

+-   `[CONT]` and `[CONC]` are used to encode multi-line (`[CONT]`) or long (`[CONC]`) payload strings.
+    As such, they may appear as pseudo-substructures of any structure with a string payload.
+    The order of `[CONT]` and `[CONC]` pseudo-structures MUST be preserved.
+    Any `[CONT]` and `[CONC]` pseudo-substructures MUST appear before any other substructures or pseudo-substructures
+    within any serialization.

+-   `[PRFX]` and `[DEFN]` are used to encode the [IRI Dictionary].
+    They appear only as pseudo-substructures of the `[HEAD]` structure.

+-   `[TRLR]` is always the last element of a serialized dataset.

+## String ←→ Octets

+## IRI ←→ Tag

+## Structure ←→ String